Best Pizza Ovens 2026

 Outdoor vs Indoor — which is right for you?

-Outdoor ovens run on gas or wood and reach 900–950°F — the real Neapolitan standard.
-They produce authentic charred, blistered crusts that are impossible in a home oven.
-The downside: weather dependency and propane logistics.
-Gas-powered models like the Ooni Koda 16 and Gozney Roccbox are the easiest to use.
-Multi-fuel models add wood-fired flavor but require more attention.
+Outdoor gas and wood ovens reach 900–950°F — the real Neapolitan standard.
+They produce authentic charred, blistered crusts impossible in a home oven.
+Gas models (Ooni Koda, Gozney Arc) are easiest: turn a knob and cook in 15 minutes.
+Multi-fuel models (Karu, Roccbox) add wood-fired flavor but require more attention.

 Indoor electric ovens (Breville Pizzaiolo, Ooni Volt 12) let you make great pizza year-round regardless of weather.
-They top out at 750–850°F — slightly lower than outdoor models but still far above a regular oven's 500°F. If you live in an apartment or have no outdoor space, these are your only real option for high-heat pizza at home.
+They top out at 750–850°F — lower than outdoor models but far above a regular oven's 500°F limit.
+If you live in an apartment or have no outdoor space, these are your only real high-heat option.

 Frequently Asked Questions